mathwhiz1212/proxmox-notes/PfSense.md

 ### GUI setup.

-Go the IP you just set for the WAN interface.
+Get on the same WAN subnet as PfSense and go to the IP you just set for the WAN interface.

 It will give you a security warning because PfSense is using a self-signed certificate.

-Click advanced > continue.
+Click advanced > Proceed unsafe.

 Enter: